rairlie/laravel-locking-session/README.md

 # laravel-locking-session

 This package implements session locking in Laravel by wrapping an exclusive lock around the underlying session driver.
-As such it should work with any session backend - cookies, files, database, etc.
+As such it should work with any session backend - cookies, files, database, etc. (only files and cookies currently tested).

 It addresses the problem where session data is lost due to concurrent requests updating the session at the same time.
 One instance where this may happen is when making simultaneous XHR requests.